aws-samples/aws-serverless-workshops/ImageProcessing/README.md

 1. AWS Step Functions state machine flows are defined by a JSON document.
 In your favorite text editor, create a file called `rider-photo-state-machine.json`

-1. copy and paste the following into your JSON file:
+1. Copy and paste the following into your JSON file:

 	```JSON
 	{